sherfr94/word-equation/README.md

 # Purpose:
 Create a fluent way for inserting equations in MS Word.

 You will create 2 macros:

-Pressing ALT+Z inserts new equation and changes keyboard language to English.
+1. Pressing ALT+Z inserts new equation and changes keyboard language to English.

-Pressing ALT+X exits equation, and changes language to Hebrew
+2. Pressing ALT+X exits equation, and changes language to Hebrew.

 Note: Keyboard shortcut can be changed to your preference.

 # Instructions: